 Crucial to the mission systems

 Run DBCC FREEPROCCACHE on mission-critical databases or systems only after careful thought and preparation.
-Clearing the plan cache may cause unexpected behaviour or a slowdown in query performance that could seriously affect important business activities.
+Clearing the plan cache may cause unexpected behavior or a slowdown in query performance that could seriously affect essential business activities.

 Applications in Real Time